 - 1 teaspoon kosher salt

-Place all ingredients in slow cooker.
+- Place stock, beer, salsa verde, salt, cumin, oregano and green chilies in slow cooker.
 Cook on low for 8-10 hours or low for 5-6 hours.

-At the end of cooking time, remove carnita meat and shred.
+- At the end of cooking time, remove pork loin and shred.
 Return to slow cooker and heat through.

 - Serve with desired toppings, such as cilantro, chips, cheese, sour cream, etc. Or use this shredded salsa verde pork to serve with rice, on tacos or nachos.

 - To keep this Chili Verde gluten free, use additional chicken stock in place of the beer.

 - Feel free to use 1 inch cubes of pork loin or pork shoulder.
 This takes an extra step, but creates more authentic Chili Verde.